Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 #### 4. Image Classifier with LightningModule

-This script shows you the result of the conversion to the `LightningModule` and finally all the benefits you get from Lightning.
+This script shows you the result of the conversion to the `LightningModule` and finally all the benefits you get from the Lightning ecosystem.

 ```bash
 # CPU